ElYusubov/AWESOME-Azure-Bicep/CONTRIBUTING.md

-# Steps To Contribute To AWESOME-Azure-Bicep 💪
+# Steps to Contribute to the AWESOME-Azure-Bicep 💪

 1. Review the **contribution standards** and **contribution sections** below.
 2. Edit the [README.md](https://github.com/ElYusubov/AWESOME-Azure-Bicep/blob/main/README.md) file.